mbMosman/mbmosman.github.io/_posts/2019-03-24-furniture.md

 {% asset 2019_03_24-DR-withFurniture.jpg alt="Dining Room with furniture." %}
 {% asset 2019_03_24-LR-withFurniture.jpg alt="Living Room with furniture." %}

 I'm so excited to have a cozy living space again!
+We also welcomed __*Rosie*__ the Roomba to our home to keep our pretty floors cleaned.
+Woot!
+You can see here hanging out up there behind Abby.
+They haven't become friends yet.
+She chimes and they all bolt.

 Martin has also been working on built-in drawers and cabinet space for our hallway closet.
 I don't have pictures yet, but he finished up the drawers this weekend and built the cabinet shells earlier in the week.
 He's working on painting and then a front-piece for it, but hopefully that will also be done this week.